 - 8.1 Whistleblowing in the context of the Public Interest Disclosure Act is the disclosure by an employee (or other party) about malpractice or potential instances of malpractice in the workplace.
 An individual can raise matters about a crime, civil offences (including negligence and breach of contract), miscarriage of justice, danger to health and safety or the environment, breach of the financial regulations and/or the cover-up of any of these matters.
 It does not matter whether the information is confidential, and the whistleblowing can extend to malpractice occurring in the United Kingdom and any other country or territory. - 8.2 Normally, any concern about a workplace matter at the College should be raised by a member of staff with their line manager(s).
 However, the College recognises that the seriousness or sensitivity of some issues, together with the identity of the person the member of staff thinks may be involved, may make this difficult.
 If the member of staff does not wish to raise the matter in this way, it may be raised with a member of the SMT.
 If the concern relates to a member of the SMT the concern can be reported to the Principal.
-Any concerns that relate to the Principal can be raised with the Chair of the Board of Management via the Secretary to the Board who can be contacted via email at shirley.gordon@wcs.ac.uk - 8.3 Detailed guidance on this is provided by the College Public Interest Disclosure (Whistleblowing) Policy and Procedure public-interest-disclosure-october-2019.pdf (westcollegescotland.ac.uk)
+Any concerns that relate to the Principal can be raised with the Chair of the Board of Management via the Governance Manager who can be contacted via email at susan.mcdonald@wcs.ac.uk - 8.3 Detailed guidance on this is provided by the College Public Interest Disclosure (Whistleblowing) Policy and Procedure.